 Help specify new tools that could be used to analyze distribution systems, both for planning and for operations.
-For instance, distribution planning tools do not yet have the capability to assess locational values for DER, while distribution management systems (DMS) do not have the power flow or state estimation applications that could be used for improving the reliability and efficiency of distribution operations.
+For instance, distribution planning tools do not yet have the capability to assess locational values for DER, while distribution management systems (DMS) are only beginning to incorporate power flow or state estimation applications that could be used for improving the reliability and efficiency of distribution operations.